 The French Language

-49) If you don’t speak French, you’ll get frustrated at not being able to communicate the most basic things:
+If you don’t speak French, you won’t be able to communicate the most basic things or have philosophical conversations.

 Food In France

 There’s no doubt that the French take food very seriously, but the average person doesn’t eat gourmet every day for breakfast, lunch and dinner.

 51) Tacos in France have nothing to do with the hard shell tacos of Mexico:

 If you have a craving for Mexican food and see a restaurant with the words Taco over the door, don’t get too excited because a Taco in France is not a “real taco.”
 You know, the hard shell filled with Mexican seasonings, cheese and salsa.

 Instead, tacos in France look more like a Burrito put through a panini machine.
 The fillings vary but usually involve meat of some sort with lettuce and sometimes French fries.
 And if you are in the mood for Mexican food, Mexican restaurants are few and far between unless you live in a big city like Paris.
 Even then, they are hard to find.
 In the US, especially in California, Mexican restaurants are everywhere.